CloudBase Resources Migration Guide

 Static Website Hosting Migration

-Static website hosting also uses Tencent Cloud Object Storage (COS) service, migration method is similar to cloud storage.
+Static website hosting also uses Tencent Cloud Object Storage (COS) service, and the migration method is similar to cloud storage.

 Migration Steps